-AACSB: Reflective Thinking AICPA: BB Critical Thinking Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used under the tax law to recover the cost of personal property, real property, intangible assets, and natural resources.
-Level of Difficulty: 2 Medium Topic: Cost recovery and basis for cost recovery
+AACSB: Reflective Thinking AICPA: BB Critical Thinking Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used under the tax law to recover the cost of personal property; real property; intangible assets; and natural resources.

-4. An asset's capitalized cost basis includes only the actual purchase price; whereas expenses to purchase, prepare the asset for use, and begin using the asset are immediately expensed.
+An asset's capitalized cost basis includes only the actual purchase price; whereas the other 4. expenses associated with the asset are immediately expensed.